Kong/terraform-provider-konnect/docs/resources/gateway_plugin_canary.md

 Optional:

 - `canary_by_header_name` (String) A string representing an HTTP header name.
 - `duration` (Number) The duration of the canary release in seconds.
+Default: 3600
 - `groups` (List of String) The groups allowed to access the canary release.
 - `hash` (String) Hash algorithm to be used for canary release.